-An analysis comparing the business objectives as set out in the Prospectus with the Group's actual business progress for the period from the Listing Date to 31 March 2018 (the "Listing Period") is set out below:
+An analysis comparing the business objectives as set out in the Prospectus with the Group's actual business progress for the period from the Listing Date to 31 March 2017 (the "Relevant Period") is set out below:

-Actual Business Progress for the Listing Period

-Expand into the PRC market through establishment of subsidiaries, co-operation with other third parties and/or acquisitions

-In early November 2016, the Group has established a wholly-owned subsidiary, 前海沛然環保顧問深圳有限公司 (Qianhai Allied Environmental Consultants Shenzhen Company Limited), at Qianhai Shenzhen in Mainland China to meet the increasing market demand for consultancy on green building certification consultancy and sustainability and environmental consultancy in the PRC.

-The Company continues to explore opportunities to acquire companies in the PRC which are of similar size as the Group and provide green building certification consultancy and/or sustainability and environmental consultancy based on a number of factors, including whether they (i) have a good track record but different customer base; (ii) possess the necessary licences and permits in the PRC as well as experienced and qualified staff; and (iii) have the geographical coverage where the Company intends to develop its business in the PRC.
+Business Objectives for the Relevant Period Actual Business Progress for the Relevant Period Expand into the PRC market through establishment of subsidiaries, co-operation with other third parties and/or acquisitions In early November 2016, the Group has established a wholly-owned subsidiary, 前海沛然環保顧問深圳有 限公司 (Qianhai Allied Environmental Consultants Shenzhen Company Limited), at Qianhai Shenzhen in Mainland China to meet the increasing market demand for consultancy on green building certification consultancy and sustainability and environmental consultancy in the PRC.
+The Company continues to explore opportunities to acquire companies in the PRC which are of similar size as the Group and provide green building certification consultancy and/or sustainability and environmental consultancy based on a number of factors, including (i) have a good track record but different customer base; (ii) possess the necessary licences and permits in the PRC as well as experienced and qualified staff; and (iii) have the geographical coverage where the Company intends to develop its business in the PRC.

-Further expand and develop the ESG reporting and consultancy

-The Company is setting up an online database that contains information on ESG reporting and consultancy as one of its major marketing efforts.
+Business Objectives for the Relevant Period Actual Business Progress for the Relevant Period Further expand and develop the ESG reporting and consultancy The Company is setting up an online database that contains information on ESG reporting and consultancy as one of its major marketing efforts.
 Existing customers can get access to valuable information such as key performance indicators and the Company's professional team's insights and in turn stay in close connection with the Company.
-Potential customers will also get access to some information on this database and become acquainted with the operation of the Company.

-Further strengthen and expand the Group's in-house team of professional staff

-The Company hired a total of 4 new consultants/assistant consultants whose expertise are in green building certification consultancy and sustainability consultancy, environmental consultancy and acoustic consultancy and they are all provided with recruitment training and are assigned to the corresponding project teams.

-Expansion through mergers and acquisitions in Hong Kong

-Since the Company was listed on the Listing Date, the Group's expansion plan in Hong Kong has still been on-going.
+Potential customers will also get access to some information on this database and become acquaint with the operation of the Company.
+Further strengthen and expand the Group's in-house team of professional staff The Company hired a total of 11 new consultants/ assistant consultants whose expertise are in green building certification consultancy and sustainability consultancy and environmental consultancy and they are all provided with recruitment training and are assigned to the corresponding project teams.
+The Company also established a training room to conduct on-job meetings, trainings and seminars to existing staff.
+Expansion through mergers and acquisitions in Hong Kong Since the Company was listed on the Listing Date, the Group's expansion plan in Hong Kong is still on-going.
 The management is in the process of identifying business or companies engaged in ecological analysis and environmental monitoring.
 For efficiency and better quality control purpose, the Company also targets to vertically integrate its operation by acquiring business or companies of its sub-contractors, such as companies providing ecological survey and assessment services.
 The management is also considering to consolidate with established resources and expertise of other businesses to the Group so as to enable the Group to provide wider scope of services and expand its customer base.